boriscolino/chessboard/README.md

 Python files managing the board and chess game, server files handles settings and game management like saving, loading.
 <br/><br/>
 Tutorial for building the board can be found here
+<br/><br/>
+This installation could be headless, howto.txt is how to use document for chessboard